MikeShahin/divelog_frontend/README.md

 2. in the backend folder, open a command prompt and type rails s to start the database server.

-3. Open a command prompt in this project folder, type npm install & npm start, then navigate to http://localhost:3000/ to access the site.
+3. Open a command prompt in this project folder, type "npm install & npm start", then navigate to http://localhost:3000/ to access the site.

 ## Usage/features